How Long Do Tanning Lotions Last?

 Smell

-The tanning lotion might lose some of its scent over time, as the fragrance or essential oils could fade once the tanning lotion has expired.
-If the lotion does not have the same scent that it did when you first bought it, then it could be because it has started to expire and lose its effectiveness.
+If the lotion no longer has the same scent it had when you first bought it, it may be because it has started to expire and lose its effectiveness.

 Tips To Store Tanning Lotion

-Tanning lotion can be quite expensive, so you need to try and store your tanning lotion properly to ensure it lasts as long as possible.
+Tanning lotion can be quite expensive, so it’s essential to store it properly to ensure it lasts as long as possible.

 Here is how to properly store tanning lotion, keep it in the best condition possible, and be able to use it even when it has passed its expiration date: